 Are active-duty service members currently stationed in a WTU or Wounded Warrior Battalion eligible for the program?

-Yes.
-In-place of a VA disability rating, a letter on command letterhead stating a service member is currently stationed in a Wounded Warrior Battalion or a WTU will suffice.
+Yes, a letter on command letterhead stating a service member is currently stationed in a Wounded Warrior Battalion or a WTU will suffice.

 Does this program require use of VOC-Rehab benefits?